 Shoulders: no defined seam

-Bust: to 17" flat across from side seam to side seam
+Bust: 17" flat across the back from side seam to side seam

-Waist: to 13" flat across from side seam to side seam
+Waist: to 14" flat across the back from side seam to side seam

-Hips: to 19" flat across from side seam to side seam
+Hips: to 18.5" flat across the back from side seam to side seam

 This garment has been professionally cleaned, pressed and is odor free.
 Thoroughly checked over before shipping, it will be ready to wear upon arrival.